kingharrison/rules.rockdafloor/README.md

 A dancer may compete on one crew per event.
 Dancers who compete on a crew must compete 1v1 at the same Level as their crew, with the Intro exception noted in [Levels](#levels).

 Crews are split by age Division only when there are enough crews to support it; otherwise ages are combined within a Level.
 Levels are never combined—an Advanced crew of 5-7 year olds will never battle a Beginner crew of 5-7 year olds.
 When age splits are used, a crew competes in the age Division of its oldest dancer.

-Advanced and Pro crews battle for monetary prizes.
-Prize money for Advanced crews must always be less than prize money for Pro crews.

 ### Crew Showcase Routine Rules